elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Object stores support two methods: the put() and add() methods to store values.
+      <strong>Interview Response:</strong> Object stores support two methods: the put() and add() methods that store values.
 The put(value, [key]) adds values to the store.
-The key gets supplied only if the object store did not have keyPath or autoIncrement option.
+The object store supplies the key only if the object store does not have keyPath or autoIncrement option.
 If there is already a value with the same key, it gets replaced.
-The add(value, [key]) function is the same as the put method, except if a value with the same key already exists, the request fails and an error with the name "ConstraintError" gets created.
+The add(value, [key]) function is the same as the put method, except if a value with the same key already exists, the request fails, and an error with the name "ConstraintError" gets created.
     </div>
     <br />
     <strong>Syntax: </strong> let request = books.add(book);